What is Evekeo ODT?

 Before taking this medicine

-You should not use Evekeo ODT if you are allergic to any stimulant medicine, or if you have:
+You should not use Evekeo ODT if you are allergic to any stimulant medicine, or if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, or tranylcypromine.

 moderate to severe high blood pressure;

-Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-These medicines may interact with Evekeo ODT and cause a serious condition called serotonin syndrome.
+Tell your doctor if you also take opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+An interaction with Evekeo ODT could cause a serious condition called serotonin syndrome.

 Stimulants have caused stroke, heart attack, and sudden death in certain people.
 Tell your doctor if you have: